Does this test have other names?

 Testicular biopsy.
 This is a tissue sample from the testes.

-Partial 21-hydroxylase deficiency evaluation.
-High-risk ethnic groups include Ashkenazi Jews.
+Partial 21-hydroxylase deficiency.
+High-risk groups for this condition include Ashkenazi Jews.

 What do my test results mean?